Introduction: Folded Book Art - Best & Most Clear Tutorial Available

 I just absolutely love creating my own folded book art.
 It's such a fun way of re-using old books and give them another purpose.

 I've searched and searched the web to find any tutorials on how to do it and i just couldn't find anything.
-Untill one day i found a website called foldedbookart.com which offers already made and custom patterns.
+Until one day i found a website called foldedbookartpatterns.com.

 In the next steps i'll explain to you how to fold this heart into a book.
 (I used a picture from their website for the front image)